-When nitric oxide increases blood flow, performance during physical activity is improved.
+When nitric oxide increases blood flow, energy levels, strength, stamina, and performance during physical activity are improved.
 Energy is enhanced, and exhaustion is abated.

 One study produced small, but consistent improvements in time to exhaustion trials.
 Though the findings were, technically speaking, statistically insignificant, the improvements may be more than meaningful in an elite sports context.
 (5)

-Another study found that nitric oxide can be effective at improving endurance during exercise.
+Another study found that nitric oxide improves performance during endurance training.
 (6)

 Yet another bit of research concluded that those with less tolerance to exercise reacted more positively to nitric oxide supplements.
 Untrained exercisers improved their endurance, during both aerobic and anaerobic exercise.
 Aerobic means exercises which use up oxygen in the blood, whereas anaerobic refers to exercises which do not use any oxygen.
 (7)

-Although this hasn’t been proven, there is a theoretical basis to believe nitric oxide supplements can lead to better muscle pump (the “swollen” feeling in muscles after a hard workout), which could help you with muscle building/muscle growth.
+Although this hasn’t been proven, this theory is based on the premise that nitric oxide supplements can lead to better muscle pump (the “swollen” feeling and vascularity in muscles after a hard workout is a good sign it’s working), which could help you build muscle.
 This may happen because the muscle cells in the walls of these tissues have to reinforce themselves to withstand the extra pressure after extra nitric oxide has increased blood flow to muscle tissue.